4rtil/lrn/js/vanilla/README.md

 ## callbacks

+# arrays - functional style

+## exercise 1 - intersection

-## Construct a function named intersection that compares input arrays and returns a new array with elements found in all of the inputs.
+Construct a function named intersection that compares input arrays and returns a new array with elements found in all of the inputs.
 BONUS: Use reduce!
 ```javascript
 function intersection(...arrays) {
     //reduces an array of arrays to a single array...